-1.)
-Understated an income tax liability on a joint return signed by the requesting spouse
+- Understate an income tax liability on a joint return signed by the requesting spouse.

-2.)
-Understated an income tax liability attributable to themselves and not the requesting spouse
+- Understate an income tax liability attributable to themselves, not the requesting spouse.

-3.)
-Not know or have reason to know that the return contained an understatement of tax
+- Not know or have reason to know that the return contained an understatement of tax.

-4.)
-Make the claim within two years after the date the IRS began collection activity
+- Make the claim within two years after the date the IRS began collection activity.

 Lastly, the requesting spouse must prove that:

-5.)
-Considering all the facts and circumstances, it is inequitable to hold the requesting spouse liable for the understatement of tax
+- Considering all the facts and circumstances, it is inequitable to hold the requesting spouse liable for the understatement of tax.

-To determine if the requesting did not know or have reason to know (#s 3 & 4) the court will generally ask
+To determine if the requesting did not know or have reason to know, the court generally asks:

-6.)
-Whether the requesting spouse knew the income item was omitted
+- If the requesting spouse knew the income item was omitted.

-7.)
-Whether the requesting spouse met their “duty of inquiry”
+- If the requesting spouse met their “duty of inquiry.”

-8.)
-Whether the spouse actively attempted to conceal the item from the requesting spouse
+- Whether the spouse actively attempted to conceal the item from the requesting spouse.

 How the Inequitable Factor is Determined

-To determine if it would be inequitable (#5) there are two factors generally considered.
+To determine if it would be inequitable, there are two factors generally considered.

 How Do All These Factors Fit Together?

-To be able to claim relief under § 6015(b) the requesting spouse must meet all four requirements.
+To claim relief under § 6015(b) the requesting spouse must meet all four requirements.
 There is no weighing of each factor as there is in § 6015(f) equitable relief determinations.
-Each factor is a bright line test and failure to meet any of them is grounds for disqualifying a claim under § 6015(b).
+Each factor is a bright-line test.
+Failure to meet any of them is grounds for disqualifying a claim under § 6015(b).

 Important Planning Considerations

-For these reasons, while § 6015(b) is “traditional” relief it is often harder to receive and provides fewer benefits than other forms of relief.
+While § 6015(b) is “traditional” relief, it is often harder to receive.
+It provides fewer benefits than other forms of relief.
 However, the tests for §6015(b) innocent spouse relief are mechanical in nature.
 This means that if the requesting spouse does meet the strict guidelines set forth under § 6015(b) it can be an excellent relief option.